nhsd-exeter/dos-capacity-status-api/documentation/adr/005-domain_model_and_rest_interface.md

 The extension comes with already defined 'views' which automatically configure (and give) the API any set of the standard REST endpoints that we would require.
 The Capacity Status API will require a GET and PUT endpoint, which can be automatically configured using the DRF RetrieveUpdateAPIView view.
 The default endpoint functionality provided by the DRF can also be easily modified to suit the specific business needs of the API.

-### Serialisation
+### Serialization

-Django provides a component known as a 'Serilizer' which deals with everything concerning the transfer of data to and from the client (request/response) to and from the domain model.
-The serialiser deals with:
+Django provides a component known as a 'Serializer' which deals with everything concerning the transfer of data to and from the client (request/response) to and from the domain model.
+The serializer deals with:

 - validation of the data
 - conversion of the data (from JSON to domain model or visa-versa)